rochars/byte-data/README.md

 function packArrayTo(values, theType, buffer, index) {}

 /**
- * Unpack a number or a string from a byte buffer.
+ * Unpack a number or a string from a byte buffer index.
  * @param {!Array<number>|!Uint8Array} buffer The byte buffer.
  * @param {!Object} theType The type definition.
  * @param {number=} index The buffer index to read.